 Landscape Representation III: Landform and Ecological Process

-Weekly lectures and lab exercises will provide the foundation for the group’s collective exploration, research, and discussion.
-Through a series of working labs, students will be exposed to an expanded set of digital and analog techniques for analyzing and expressing landform and process as a means of advancing both technical and conceptual ability.
-This format aims to establish fluency in conceptual, organizational, and formal expression as well as to provide a point of departure for an in-depth awareness of landscape precedents and representational techniques.
+Lectures and lab exercises will provide the foundation for exploration and discussion and exposure to a set of digital techniques for analyzing and generating landform processes to advance technical and conceptual ability as well as to provide a point of departure for an in-depth awareness of landscape precedents and representational techniques.

 Return to Pleasant Island: A study of Nauru Island